 In May every year, many 11 year old children will sit exams known as SATS.
 This is what the satsguide.co.uk says about these exams...

 And, no matter who we are, what we do, or whether we have children, we can all hold the consciousness and intention for a nourishing, inspiring and joyful education system.
 We are at a time in our human development where our norms are changing… daily…. oftentimes faster that we can keep track of.
 This can feel like we are running just to keep up.
 But that is an illusion.
 We are all creating our reality with each thought, each breath and each conscious action.
 Let's create a reality that we want to live within, that we want our children to live within.
-We are so much more powerful than we understand.
+You are so much more powerful than you understand.

-Bringing our consciousness to these energy exercises makes them work at deeper and deeper levels.
+Bringing consciousness to these energy exercises makes them work at deeper and deeper levels.

 With love, Prune